Beanalini/lab2-book-manager-api-ts/README.md

 ### Running the Unit Tests

-In order to run the unit tests run, firstly install the dependencies (if you haven't already done so)
+In order to run the Jest unit tests, firstly install the dependencies (if you haven't already done so)

 ```
 npm install